MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/match-entities.md

 ## Run your match order

-After defining the match rules, including cross entity matching as well as self-conflation rules, you can run the match order.
+After defining the match rules, including cross-entity matching and deduplication rules, you can run the match order.
 On the **Match** page, select **Run** to start the process.
 The matching algorithm might take some time to complete.
 You can't change properties on the **Match** page until the match process completes.
 You'll find the unified customer profile entity that was created on the **Entities** page.
 Your unified customer entity is called **ConflationMatchPairs:CustomerInsights**.

 To make additional changes and rerun the step, you can cancel a match in progress.
 Select the **Refreshing ...** text and select **Cancel job** at the bottom of the side pane that appears.